jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 ## Diversity is Beneficial

+Beyond giving everyone more fair opportunities, there are many additional reasons why diversity is particularly important for science and health research.

-The inclusion of diverse populations in scientific teams has been shown to improve innovation [[1]](https://doi.org/10.1073/pnas.1915378117).
+The inclusion of diverse populations in scientific teams has been shown to improve innovation [@hofstra_diversityinnovation_2020]

 > Scholars from underrepresented groups have origins, concerns, and experiences that differ from groups traditionally represented, and their inclusion in academe diversifies scholarly perspectives.
-In fact, historically underrepresented groups often draw relations between ideas and concepts that have been traditionally missed or ignored [[1]](https://doi.org/10.1073/pnas.1915378117).
+In fact, historically underrepresented groups often draw relations between ideas and concepts that have been traditionally missed or ignored [@hofstra_diversityinnovation_2020].

+The inclusion of diverse research team members also promotes more inclusive research questions and practices to help the populations that need better health care the most.

+> Racial/ethnic minority groups in the United States are at disproportionate risk of being uninsured, lacking access to care, and experiencing worse health outcomes from preventable and treatable conditions.[@jackson_addressing_2014]

+> ...Compared with the general population, racial/ethnic minority populations have poorer health outcomes from preventable and treatable diseases, such as cardiovascular disease, **cancer**, asthma, and human immunodeficiency virus/acquired immunodeficiency syndrome than those in the majority.[@jackson_addressing_2014]

+> ... the social environment in which people live, learn, work, and play contributes to disparities and is among the most important determinants of health throughout the course of life.[@jackson_addressing_2014]

+More diverse research teams may be more aware of the cultural differences and social determinants that may influence the health of the people that your research could serve.
+Such consideration could further improve the impact of your research.

 ## Underrepresentation in Cancer Informatics

-However, analyses of scientific article authorship indicate that women are underrepresented in computational biology [[2]](https://doi.org/10.1371/journal.pcbi.1005134) and biomedical engineering [[3]](https://doi.org/10.1007/s10439-019-02222-3) and analyses of university faculty and students demonstrate that both women and historically marginalized populations (such as Black, Hispanic, and Native American) remain underrepresented in science, technology, engineering, and mathematics (STEM) fields in the US and in Europe[[1]](https://doi.org/10.1073/pnas.1915378117),[[4]](https://doi.org/10.1371/journal.pcbi.1008210).
+However, analyses of scientific article authorship indicate that women are underrepresented in computational biology [@bonham_women_2017] and biomedical engineering [@aguilar_authorship_2019] and analyses of university faculty and students demonstrate that both women and historically marginalized populations (such as Black, Hispanic, and Native American) remain underrepresented in science, technology, engineering, and mathematics (STEM) fields in the US and in Europe [@hofstra_diversityinnovation_2020; @chaudhary_ten_2020].

 ## Ways to better support a more diverse research team